Nursing Home Negligence

-Federal and State Law require all nursing home facilities to provide high quality care to seniors who live in their facility.
+Federal and State Law requires all nursing home facilities to provide high-quality care to seniors who live in their facility.
 Specifically, Federal law 42 C.F.R.
 482.25 states that every resident must receive “the necessary care and services to attain or maintain the highest practical physical, mental and psychosocial well-being in accordance with the comprehensive assessment and plan of care.”

 If you believe a loved one is not receiving the care that the law requires, contact our office to discuss your concerns.